 Industry-Specific Approaches

 Construction and project-based industries.
 Payment chain analysis.
 Identification of upstream payment triggers.
-Engagement with the main contractor or project owner where the debtor is a subcontractor.
 Use of lien rights and retention claims specific to the construction sector.
-Legal notice timing aligned with project milestones rather than arbitrary deadlines.

 Technology and SaaS.
-Service suspension as leverage (where contractually permitted).
-License revocation threats for software debts.
+Service suspension as leverage.
+License revocation threats.
 Escalation to C-suite rather than AP department.
-Shorter timelines because tech companies can redirect budgets quickly — the money exists, it's just not prioritised.

 Manufacturing and supply chain.
 Goods-in-transit holds for ongoing orders.
-Credit insurance claims for insured receivables.
-Trade credit group coordination where multiple suppliers are owed by the same debtor.
 Retention of title claims for delivered goods.

 Frequently Asked Questions